PixiEditor/ColorPicker/README.md

 **Basic usage:**

-Install the NuGet package, insert a reference to ColorPicker namespace
+Install the NuGet package, insert a reference to the ColorPicker namespace
 ```
 <Window ...
 xmlns:colorpicker="clr-namespace:ColorPicker;assembly=ColorPicker"